 Ingredients

-- 3 cups cooked pinto beans (or kidney beans or black beans.
+- 3 cups canned or cooked pinto beans (or kidney beans or black beans.
 Start with 1 cup dried beans if cooking from scratch to yield 3 cups cooked beans)

 - 3 cups cooked quinoa (start with 1 cup dried quinoa to yield 3 cups cooked quinoa)

-- 1 teaspoon vegetable oil (plus more for cooking or baking burger patties.
+- 1 teaspoon avocado oil or any neutral oil (plus more for cooking or baking burger patties.
 You can also use a cooking spray)

 - 4 cloves garlic (crushed through a garlic press or minced)